viren1408/SIBPF_new/README.md

 ### Crossmatching

-- Matches sources within a specified circular region in the provided FITS image (`image.fits`) using the TGSS and NVSS catalogs.
+- Matches the sources within a specified circular region in the provided FITS image (`image.fits`) obtained using AIPS or CASA with the TGSS and NVSS catalogs.
 - Generates plots showing matched sources on an RA-Dec plot, with marker sizes proportional to resolution.

 ### Spectral Analysis